- Updated at

 Detect the ProxyShell attack chain with Pentest-Tools.com

-If your scans with our Network Vulnerability Scanner reveal vulnerable targets, you get a ready-to-go report that’s pre-filled with risk description and recommendations.
+If your scans with our Network Vulnerability Scanner reveal vulnerable targets, you get a ready-to-go report that’s pre-filled with risk descriptions and recommendations.

 Here’s what the sample report looks like: